mbmackenzie/peace-speech-project/README.md

 The [data](data) folder contains multiple folders that housed the different forms of our data at different times.

-- `original` contains teh full, non-processed data set separating into source files and text folders
+- `original` contains the full, non-processed data set separating into source files and text folders
 - `raw` contains the full, non-processed data set, orgainzed in a `COUNTRY/PUBLUSHER/YEAR` folder format.
 - `sample_raw` contains the non-processed files that we sampled from the full data, orgainzed in a `COUNTRY/PUBLUSHER/YEAR` folder format.
 - `clean` contains the cleaned data in the `COUNTRY/PUBLUSHER/YEAR` folder format.